 - (i) 100,000 options to subscribe to new shares to certain employees of EDAP TMS on November 17, 2021.
 The exercise price was fixed at €5.18 per share.
 Options were to begin vesting six months after the date of grant and all options will be fully vested as of November 17, 2024 (i.e., three years after the date of grant).
 The options will expire on November 17, 2031 (i.e., ten years after the date of grant) or when employment with the Company ceases, whichever occurs earlier.
 The total fair value of the options granted on November 17, 2021 under this plan was €229 thousand.
-This non-cash compensation expense was recognized in the Company's operating expenses over a period of 36 months (using the graded vesting method). - (ii) 144,000 options to subscribe to new shares to certain employees of EDAP TMS on May 17, 2022.
+This non-cash compensation expense is recognized in the Company's operating expenses over a period of 36 months (using the graded vesting method). - (ii) 144,000 options to subscribe to new shares to certain employees of EDAP TMS on May 17, 2022.
 The exercise price was fixed at €6.41 per share.
 Options were to begin vesting six months after the date of grant and all options will be fully vested as of May 17, 2025 (i.e., three years after the date of grant).
 The options will expire on May 17, 2032 (i.e., ten years after the date of grant) or when employment with the Company ceases, whichever occurs earlier.
 The total fair value of the options granted on May 17, 2022 under this plan was €450 thousand.
-This non-cash compensation expense was recognized in the Company's operating expenses over a period of 36 months (using the graded vesting method). - (iii) 32,000 options to subscribe to new shares to certain employees of EDAP TMS on November 8, 2022.
+This non-cash compensation expense is recognized in the Company's operating expenses over a period of 36 months (using the graded vesting method). - (iii) 32,000 options to subscribe to new shares to certain employees of EDAP TMS on November 8, 2022.
 The exercise price was fixed at €10.32 per share.
 Options were to begin vesting six months after the date of grant and all options will be fully vested as of November 8, 2025 (i.e., three years after the date of grant).
 The options will expire on November 8, 2032 (i.e., ten years after the date of grant) or when employment with the Company ceases, whichever occurs earlier.
 The total fair value of the options granted on November 8, 2022 under this plan was €161 thousand.
-This non-cash compensation expense was recognized in the Company's operating expenses over a period of 36 months (using the graded vesting method). - (iv) 395,000 options to subscribe to new shares to certain employees of EDAP TMS on December 15, 2022.
-The exercise price was fixed at €9.94 per share.
-Options were to begin vesting six months after the date of grant and all options will be fully vested as of December 15, 2025 (i.e., three years after the date of grant).
-The options will expire on December 15, 2032 (i.e., ten years after the date of grant) or when employment with the Company ceases, whichever occurs earlier.
-The total fair value of the options granted on December 15, 2022 under this plan was €1,858 thousand.
 This non-cash compensation expense was recognized in the Company's operating expenses over a period of 36 months (using the graded vesting method).